Antitrust experts weigh in on breaking up Amazon, Apple, Facebook, and Google

 For context: Apple reported nearly $60 billion in profits and became the world’s most valuable company on Friday.
 On Thursday, Amazon reported revenue up 40% to $88.9 billion, while Google’s parent company Alphabet and Facebook reported revenue above analysts’ estimates.

 Each of these companies has been accused of anticompetitive practices that harm democracy, consumers, and small businesses.
-And each enjoys majority control in a number of industry verticals, including:
+And each enjoys majority control in a number of industry verticals in the U.S. (and much of the world).
+Areas of dominance include:

 - Facebook’s control of social media platforms Facebook and Instagram